The premium domains:

 Marketing design allows us to better understand how the name will feel in use, and you get to keep the copyrights with your purchase.
 We developed the logo of Greasys.com to be appealing, brandable, trademarkable, and flexible for different marketing needs, including being rendered in black and white, and being scaled down to a 16px X 16px favicon among many others.
 Having the preliminary marketing also means that you are not starting from scratch developing your site.
 With a few adjustments, the site design can be ready to launch, saving time and money and creating a very appealing end result that produces a strong brand following.
 Having professional marketing support from the initial design stage means less problems later on when designs often reveal issues that make them unsuited for some marketing needs.

-We feel that our domains deliver superior value to those of competitors simply because of our marketing research, extensive prescreening, rigorous selection process, and the experience behind those processes.
-In addition to that, Greasys.com is offered with even greater value with bonuses like being aged over 21 years, and coming bundled with logo artwork, the extra domains Greasys.net, and Greasys.org, support images and color palette recommendations.
+We feel that our domains deliver superior value to those of competitors simply because of our marketing research, extensive prescreening, and the wealth of experience behind the rigorous selection process.
+In addition to that, Greasys.com is offered with even greater value with bonuses like being aged over 22 years, and coming bundled with logo artwork, the extra domains Greasys.net, and Greasys.org, support images and color palette recommendations.
 The detailed bonuses included with Greasys.com are listed in the "Bonuses included with Greasys.com" section above.

 In marketing we use statistical data to validate our interpretation of market opportunities.
 And of course there is great value in it, particularly in the feedback areas to better understand how people are engaging with our offering, where they are coming from, and what preferences are met and unmet.
 This process should be the core of the marketing evolution of a company.
 However, in areas where a market has not yet experienced a product (prior to launch), it can be very difficult to use statistics because there is no reliable data available.
 Even a focus group of target market customers, which is very advisable, can be tricky to manage and can give wildly incorrect data, even when well managed.